ajayyy/FreePIE-VR-Controls/README.md

 # EDIT August 24th 2017:

 Someone by the name of sstf found out a way to make the controllers appear.
 They now should appear after pressing a button on the wii controller.
 The rotation still doesn't work though.
 One guess I have about the rotation is that freepie might only use the rotation of wiimotes with wii motion plus.
+If anyone has wii motion plus it would be awesome if they could tey it out with that.
+Refer to the beta testing section.

 # EDIT July 5th 2017:

 Sorry for abandoning this, but I never got it working perfectly, once I get my computer working with SteamVR again, I'm going to try this again.
 I might do this with the Kinect too (Kinect + Wiimote).
 Stay tuned by watching this repo.
 If you have any questions, you can contact me here: dev   @   ajayinkingston.com (I added spaces to prevent bots from stealing it)

-# Beta Testing    --- Old, you can try if you want, but it probably won't work.
+# Beta Testing
 If you would like to test it out, here are the instructions:

 1. Install FreePIE http://andersmalmgren.github.io/FreePIE/